 Decriminalization in B.C.

-On January 31, 2023, an exemption to the federal Controlled Drugs and Substances Act came into effect in British Columbia, removing criminal penalties for the possession of small amounts of some illegal substances for personal use by people over 18 years old.
-The purpose of the decriminalization exemption is to reduce the stigma associated with substance use and support people to access important health and social services.
+On January 31, 2023, an exemption to the federal Controlled Drugs and Substances Act came into effect in British Columbia as a three-year pilot removing criminal penalties for the possession of small amounts of some illicit substances for personal use by people over 18 years old.
+The decriminalization exemption expires on January 31, 2026, and will not be renewed, making possession of any amount of illicit substances illegal and enforceable anywhere that does not have an exemption such as supervised consumption and drug checking sites.
+Consumption of drugs in overdose prevention sites is still permitted under a provincial Ministerial Order.

 Decriminalization and its impact